 State law requires the financial records of Catawba County be audited each year by an independent auditing firm.
 The opinion letter from this firm is included in the County’s annual Comprehensive Annual Financial Report (CAFR).
 The CAFR can be viewed here, and additional copies are available at the Finance Department and local libraries.

-The largest use of local County funds is for Education, currently 44.0% of property and sales taxes.
-Other uses of revenue are for Human Services (10%), Public Safety (25%), Economic and Physical Development (14%), Other (7%).
+The largest use of local County funds is for Education.
+Other uses of revenue are for Human Services, Public Safety, Economic and Physical Development, Other.

 Under the authority of North Carolina General Statute 159-30, the County invests in approved instruments only, mainly obligations of the United States Government.
 The objectives of the County’s investment program are safety, liquidity, and yield, in that order.
 Investment vehicles are chosen with the greatest emphasis on credit quality and maturity.

-Moody’s Investor Service rates the County’s bond obligations as Aa1 for the 8th consecutive year.
-Standard and Poor’s Corporation rates the County’s obligations as AA for the 13th consecutive year
+Moody’s Investor Service rates the County’s bond obligations as Aa1 for the 9th consecutive year.
+Standard and Poor’s Corporation increased the bond rating for the County’s obligations as AA+.

 Catawba County contracts with EMS Management for ambulance billing.
 Most questions can be answered by contacting EMS Management at 1-800-814-5339 or online.
 For all other questions, contact our billing department at 828-465-8277.